 Based on your shipping method and the shipping information you provide, here's when your funds should be available

-- Three days after we confirm the order was delivered, if you pay for shipping and print labels on eBay.
+- Within 24 hours after we confirm the order was delivered, if you pay for shipping and print labels on eBay.

-- Three days after we confirm the order was delivered, if you ship directly using USPS, UPS or FedEx and manually enter your tracking information to My eBay.
+- Within 24 hours after we confirm the order was delivered, if you ship directly using USPS, UPS or FedEx and manually enter your tracking information to My eBay.

 - Seven days after your latest estimated delivery date, if you don't upload tracking information but you mark the item as shipped in My eBay.

-Keep in mind that it may take longer to get funds if your buyer reports a problem with the transaction.
+Keep in mind that it may take longer to get funds if your buyer reports a problem.